csirac/dynamicDBG/README.md

 - Tree height tests are conducted on the forest
 - Edges are dynamically removed from the data structure, and then added back in;
   the forest is updated after each change.

+## Limitations

+The prime required to build the hash function must be at least n^2, where n is the number of nodes in the graph.
+In our implementation, the prime is stored in 64 bits.
+This means that n <= 3037000499 in order for the hash function to be constructed.
+To allow for greater values of n, BBHash would need to be modified.
+See the paper for more details.